VR educational app for dental students

 - Success #2 | Realistic dentistry in an accessible form of a VR application

 Giant Lazer provided a virtual reality application that uses realistic 3D models of the patient’s teeth and mouth.
 The application also includes complex dental tools and treatment equipment, e.g. a dental chair with accessories.
 Objects naturally interact with each other, giving a natural feeling of performing virtual activities.

-The application includes a module that allows teachers to record all steps taken by the student in the VR exam mode.
-The solution provides possibility to analyze the course of training and individually search for difficulties in each user’s work.
+The application includes a module that allows teachers to record all of the steps taken by students in the VR exam mode.
+The solution provides the possibility to analyze the course of training and individually search for difficulties in each user’s work.